CDCgov/phinvads-go/README.md

 1. Place `phinvads.dump` into the top level of your `/phinvads-go` project directory (Please let an engineering team member know if you need a copy of `phinvads.dump`)
 2. Navigate to the project directory and start your PostgreSQL database with `make startdb` (if the container isn't already running)
-3. Run `make refresh` to create the `phinvads` database and load in the data
+3. Run `make refreshdb` to create the `phinvads` database and load in the data

 #### Running the App